cschroed-usgs/ajax_search_crawler_tools/README.md

 	public void service(SearchCrawlerRequest request, HttpServletResponse response) {
 		//your response logic here
 	}
+	}
 	```
  * Edit your project's web.xml.
-Add the ugly url filter and a reference to your recently-created class
+Add the ugly url filter and a reference to your recently-created class.

 	```
     <filter>
         <filter-name>SearchBotUglyUrlFilter</filter-name>